 Christian Fellowship & Pastoral Care

 Wesbury maintains a strong relationship with the United Methodist Church, yet residents of all faiths are welcome to enjoy the Christian atmosphere of genuine care and concern that is a part of everyday life on our campus.
-Wesbury’s residents are served by two on-campus chaplains who host frequent religious activities and provide numerous hours of counseling and spiritual support each year.
+Wesbury’s residents are served by an on-campus chaplain as well as a group of Pastoral Care volunteers who host frequent religious activities and provide numerous hours of counseling and spiritual support each year.
 Multi-denominational services are offered in our own chapels and many houses of worship in the Meadville area are available to our residents.

 The Pastoral Care Team is pleased to assist you in whatever spiritual needs you may have.
 Like the other staff at Wesbury, we are here to serve you and your family.
 If you are in need of a pastor, we are here to help.
 The pastor of your home church is always welcome to continue providing the nurture and care you need while you are here, at Wesbury.

-A service of Christian Worship is held in Cribbs Residential Center’s McCracken Chapel on Sundays at 9:45 a.m.
-Transportation is available for this service.
-The Worship Service from McCracken Chapel is broadcast live throughout the wesbury campus on Channel 900.
+A service of Christian Worship is held in Cribbs Residential Center’s McCracken Chapel on Sundays at 9:15 a.m.
+The Worship Service from McCracken Chapel is broadcast live throughout the Wesbury campus on Channel 950.

-The United Methodist Women meets the first Saturday of each month in the Cribbs Residential Center’s Education Room.
+The United Women in Faith meets the second Tuesday of each month.
 Christian women of all denominations are welcome.